jmks/kconnectex/README.md

 ## CLI

-This library includes an escript.
 It is inspired by [kaf](https://github.com/birdayz/kaf) for Kafka.

-Build it and display the help:
+This library can be [baked into an executable](https://github.com/bake-bake-bake/bakeware):

 ```
-$ mix escript.build
+$ mix bake
 $ ./kconnectex --help
 ```